MOSH-Insa-Toulouse/2024-2025-4GP-Racheleifrg-Krndnd/README.md

 ### Test Bench

 To test and compare our graphite-based sensor to a commercial sensor (the flex sensor), we used five objects with different diameters.
-We then fabricated and tested our graphite-based sensor using three different types of pencil: 2B, H, and HB.
+We then fabricated and tested our graphite-based sensor using three different types of pencils: 2B, H, and HB.

 ![Imagen5](Bench_test/bench_test.jpg)

-Figure 5 – Photography of the objects used with the corresponding diameter during the bench test.
+Figure 5 – Photograph of the objects used with the corresponding diameters during the bench test.